Holiday Rentals & Lettings in Islay

 In which months is it more expensive to rent a holiday letting in Islay?

-The months with the lowest properties available in Islay are, in order, August, September and July, with respective average availability figures of 5%, 10.75%, and 19%, based on data collected from last year.
+The months with the lowest properties available in Islay are, in order, August, July and June, with respective average availability figures of 1%, 2%, and 5%, based on data collected from last year.
 During these three months, availability is really low (3%).
 Due to this, it is better to reserve well in advance.

-How many holiday lettings does Holidu have in Islay?
+How many holiday rentals does Holidu have in Islay?

 Holidu has around 50 properties in Islay, offered by 4 different partners.